 - Establish generic market development programmes both locally and abroad that will increase consumer demand to meet increased supply

-The litchi industry is the smallest of the four members of the Subtropical Growers’ Association (Subtrop).
+The litchi industry is the smallest of the three members of the Subtropical Growers’ Association (Subtrop).
 Despite its size, SALGA has a proud history of research.
 As a result a solid base of production and post-harvest is documented in the SALGA yearbooks.
 SALGA aims to use its limited resources to do things that individual growers cannot do on their own.
 Such activities include production and post-harvest research; study groups, liaison with government and other bodies; and work to access new markets such as the USA.

 South Africa annually produces approximately 2million 2kg cartons of litchis per season, while 2500 tons of fruit are sent to the local markets and approximately 1600 tons of fruit are sent to juicing facilities.

 SALGA is governed by the board of directors made up of grower representatives from different productions regions.